gojoychain/slate/source/index.html.md

 # Authentication

-The backend server will automatically create a session cookie for the user when you [/login](#login), which is automatically stored on the frontend.
-Authentication is taken care of from this session cookie.
+The backend server will automatically create a session cookie for the user when you [login](#login), which is automatically stored on the frontend client.
+The user is authenticated by this session cookie.

 # Auth